Using Logic Pro for surround sound work and ambisonics

 • What happens if you don’t follow these steps?
 Basically Logic will get a bit confused about your files.
 You’ll do a load of editing, close the project and when you come to re-open it you’ll get the dreaded error message “280 or more audio files have changed in length” and 280 of your audio files will have changed position, or the region start point will be off, and everything will be out of sync and in the wrong place!
 This has caused me so much trouble over the years.

 • Now you’ve got the rough edit in from the Avid.
 Unfortunately it will be a mess.
-Volume aiutopmation and region names and markers won’t be imported, nor will any effects they’ve used.
-And if they added fades to anything these often come in as operate audio files.
-(This is a fault of the AAF and OMF file structure which doesn’t support any of this information).You will then need to manually sync all the sound recordists files up in Logic to the guide audio track you’ve received from the editor.
+Volume automation, region names and markers won’t be imported, nor will any effects the editor has used.
+And, if they added fades to any regions these often come in as separate audio files.
+(This is a fault of the AAF and OMF file structure which doesn’t support any of this information).
+You will then need to manually sync all the sound recordists files to the guide audio track you’ve received from the editor.
 It can be helpful to ask them to provide a separate audio render of just the dialogue, and just the music, and any effects, to help you sync stuff up more easily.
-And of course a reference Quicktime movie.
+And a reference Quicktime movie, which has their temp sound edit/mix on it.

-• It’s worth saying that there’s not a neat way to transfer files between Avid Media Composer and Avid Pro Tools either, with the neatest solution being a 3rd part piece of software called EdiLoad which costs over £400!
+• It’s worth saying that there’s not a neat way to transfer files between Avid Media Composer and Avid Pro Tools either, with the neatest solution being a 3rd party piece of software called EdiLoad which costs over £400!

-Calibrating your monitoring level & Broadcast levels
+Calibrating your studio loudspeakers monitoring level for “Broadcast levels”

 There’s a great guide and set of reference files for calibrating the volume at which you mix here.